Some of our current and more recent cases include the following kinds of cases:

 The Employee Retirement Income Security Act (ERISA) gives you many rights and imposes obligations on employers, unions and others who sponsor pension plans.
 Martin & Bonnett has litigated and is currently litigating numerous individual and class action cases regarding employees and retirees of private and public employers and against large and small companies including cases against Honeywell, Motorola, Lockheed Martin, John Deere, collectively bargained plans, and other employers in the financial services, insurance, defense, medical technology, security, transportation, pharmaceutical and dairy industries.
 Martin & Bonnett is committed to serving employees and retirees.

-Martin & Bonnett has successfully handled a wide variety of ERISA pension and retirement cases.
-We have sucessfully litigated and are continuing to investigate cases involving:
+Martin & Bonnett has successfully handled a wide variety of ERISA pension and retirement including cases challenging:

 - Reduction in pension benefits following plan amendments